Healthy gums are generally pink and anchor the teeth firmly in place. Healthy gums do not bleed or hurt during normal brushing and flossing.

 Moderate gum disease is when the tooth's bone tissue starts to deteriorate.
 Periodontitis occurs when plaque byproducts destroy the tissues that anchor your teeth in the bone.
 The gums deteriorate and begin detaching themselves from the teeth forming gum pockets, which allows more plaque to collect below the gum line.
 This causes the roots of the teeth to become susceptible to decay.
 Generally, patients notice an increase in sensitivity to hot and cold and to touch.

 Advanced periodontitis occurs when a major amount of gum and bone tissue has been lost and the teeth are losing more and more support due to the loss of periodontal ligament and bone.
 Some teeth are unable to be saved and must be extracted.
 If left untreated, advanced periodontitis can cause severe health problems elsewhere in the body.

 Studies have shown links between periodontal (gum) disease, heart disease and other health conditions.

-Researchers conclusions suggest that bacteria present in infected gums can become loose and move throughout the body through the bloodstream.
-Once bacteria reaches the arteries, they can irritate them in the same way that they irritate gum tissue causing arterial plaque, which can cause hardening and affects blood-flow.
+Researcher's conclusions suggest that bacteria present in infected gums can become loose and move throughout the body through the bloodstream.
+Once bacteria reaches the arteries, they can irritate them in the same way that they irritate gum tissue causing arterial plaque, which can cause hardening and affect blood-flow.